-No food allowed in the exam hall except a small pack of sweets (if you have a special requirement - please see Mrs Brown, Exams Officer, before the exams).
+No food allowed in the exam hall except a small pack of sweets with wrappers removed in a clear contained or clear bag.
+If you have a special requirement, please see Mr Lee, Exams Officer, before the exams.

-Clear Water bottles ARE allowed in the exam room, BUT they must have the label removed.
+Clear water bottles ARE allowed in the exam room, BUT they must have the label removed.